 A small rucksack with few comfort items will help too.
-It could include: light water bottle (fruit shoot size ideal), an extra layer of clothing is useful in the rucksack in case the weather changes or there is a chill wind.
+It could include: light water bottle, an extra layer of clothing is useful in case the weather changes or there is a chill wind.

 Rain will not cause a cancellation unless accompanied by wind.

-Please use old clothes and let your child known that at forest school THEY CAN GET DIRTY and you don’t mind!
+Please use old clothes and let your child known that at forest school THEY CAN GET DIRTY and, most of all, that you don’t mind them getting dirty!

-We recognise that the day is loosely based around the flow of the day and the activities with vary depending on a lot of facts such as children’s interest, weather and responses of the children as to what they choice to do, however this is a rough guides to the follow of the day:
+We recognise that the session is loosely based around the flow of the day and the activities with change depending on many variables – such as weather, the children’s interest and engagement, and responses of the children as to what they choose to do – it is, after all, self-led (and supervised).
+The below is a rough guide to the order of the day:

 |10:00 – 11:00||Activities|